MarkSackerberg/umi-cmv3-ui-inofficial/README.md

 - Combining most of these guards is possible since we are lookup tables.
 For example using `allowlist`,`nftBurn`, `nftPayment`, `solPayment`, `startDate` and `endDate`
 - For larger allowlists this UI will automatically split the mint into two transactions to avoid hitting the transaction size limit
 - Dynamic Compute Unit calculation to have higher chances to get the mint included into a block
+- Priority fees are added.
+Those are hardcoded to a very small number.
+As of 15 March 24 all the dynamic solutions are only possibly with specific RPC providers.
+If you want to have it dynamic you need to implement it yourself.
 - It supports most of the existing guards:
   - `addressGate`
   - `allocation`